sculpture for glasser and dagenbach

 Download 1800 Pixels JPEG Image.

-Our Stone Plant Sculpture articles are prepped and available in these languages: English, Spanish, Portuguese, Korean, Italian, German, Dutch, Turkish, Arabic (Standard), Indonesian, Chinese (Mandarin), Hindi, French, Japanese and Russian, ready for your use.
+Ready-to-feature articles on Stone Plant Sculpture are available in these languages: English, Spanish, Portuguese, Korean, Italian, German, Dutch, Turkish, Arabic (Standard), Indonesian, Chinese (Mandarin), Hindi, French, Japanese and Russian, for your convenience.

 Two companies asked for a series of gardens, objects which show the possibilties combining their products.
 Jurrasic limestones and plants.
 So we created the idea for the most minimalistic garden, a european interpretation of Japanese Zen Gardens.
 Forming a cube with a pruned yew and a limestone.
 The joint between both is defined by an almost diagonal line through the cube.
 Two materials - plant and stone - a simple shape.